Jimmydalecleveland/coding-blog/src/pages/webpack-bundle-size-analyzing/index.md

 ---
-title: 'Arcane Mysteries — Analyzing JS Bundle Size with Webpack Visualizers'
+title: "Analyzing JS Bundle Size with Webpack Visualizers"
-date: '2019-11-13'
+date: "2019-11-13"
 description: "A bundle visualizer can be a very handy tool for tracking down packages, or even your own code, for large file size offenders"
+category: "Arcane Mysteries"
 ---

 > Flavor text: Arcane Mysteries is a series where I attempt to dig deeper into the mysteries of the coding cosmere.